Cadasta/cadasta-faq/src/create_webmap/index.md

 21. Select item type **Apps**

-        Note: 	There are three sub-item types (1) Web Apps, (2) Mobile Apps, and (3) Desktop
+    _Note_: There are three sub-item types (1) Web Apps, (2) Mobile Apps, and (3) Desktop

     Apps

 22. Select item sub-type **Web Apps**

-        Note:	There are no Mobile App or Desktop App sub-types in the demo group and they are
+    _Note_: There are no Mobile App or Desktop App sub-types in the demo group and they are

     not covered in this documentation.